dewaalaw/dsprojects/human-values-scale/src/Part-1---Psychometric-Analysis.md

 | imptrad  | Important to follow traditions and customs                             | Tradition       |
 | impfun   | Important to seek fun and things that give pleasure                    | Hedonism        |

 The indicators are specific to an exemplary ‘value’.
 For instance *iphlppl*—the importance to help people and care for others’ well-being—measures the sense of *helpfulness* to gauge a person's orientation toward the basic value *benevolence* —whether they belief in the improvement of the welfare of others.
-But, there are of course other qualities such as *honesty* and *forgiveness* that equally orient within a benevolence frame.
+But, other qualities such as *honesty* and *forgiveness* that equally orient within a benevolence frame are also likely contenders.

 Helpfulness, honesty, or forgiveness are conceivably abstract notions—their meaning which are socially constructed.
 For this reason, the indicator assumes that the respondent comports with the cultural and social meaning implied.
-Hence, the indicator assumes that the measured response indicates a connection with the ‘value’ (or in general terms, the trait) being measured.
+Hence, the indicator assumes that the measured response (on the likert-scle) indicates a connection with the ‘value’ (or in general terms, the trait) being measured.
 And it is indeed this assumption that yields to the un-observability of the trait—it being termed latent.

 # Psychometric Analysis